morales0/pentago/README.md

 # Pentago (Go Hackathon Project)

 This is a simple implementation of the game **Pentago**, written in Go.
-It was created as part of the boots.dev hackathon, and it's my **first time working with Go**!
+It was created as part of the boot.dev hackathon, and it's my **first time working with Go**!
 Had a blast learning the language and creating this fun game.
+I also used AI to speed up my ideas a couple times, but the majority of the code was written by me.

 ## What is Pentago?